Gasherbrum I (8,068 m) – Pakistan – 2004

 Full report: www.gasherbrum.nl

 Gasherbrum 1 (G1) is also known as Hidden Peak, because it is only at the very last moment that you can see the peak.
 It is located in Pakistan in the Karakoram mountain range close to K2, and can be reached in a three day drive from Islamabad, with an 8-day trek over the famous Baltoro Glacier.
 The mountain is very challenging to climb and has a small, pointed peak.
-Its biggest technical challenges are at around 7,000 metres (a 70-degree couloi, the ‘Japanese couloir’) and a steep traverse (60 degrees) just below the peak.
+Its biggest technical challenges are at around 7,000 metres (a 70-degree couloir, the ‘Japanese couloir’) and a steep traverse (60 degrees) just below the summit.